momagic/rlgl/scripts/README.md

 - Players need to purchase additional turns first
 - Check earnings with `npm run check-earnings`

+**"Insufficient WLD deposit" during purchase (GS013)**
+- After a full withdrawal, the V3 contract ledger is reset automatically.
+- If WLD was moved externally, resync the deposit ledger with `reset-ledger.cjs`.

 **"Gas estimation failed"**
 - Ensure you have enough ETH for gas fees
 - Network might be congested, try again later